Cheongnyeon Jutaek Dream Subscription Account Complete Guide — From Eligibility to Winning Strategy

 Q5.
 Can I sign up while serving in the military?

 A. Yes, you can sign up while in military service.
-Your service period (up to 2 years) is excluded from age calculation, so eligibility may extend up to age 36.
+Your service period (up to 2 years) is excluded from the age calculation, so eligibility may extend up to age 36.

 Q6.
 Do I need to keep the account active after winning a subscription draw?